Modwake/customFlags/README.md

 ### MANUAL

-The steamID(s) are to be placed in `Managed/Mods/Assets/FlagReplacement/` named `steamID.txt` (You may have to create this folder, depending on if you did the automatic start or not). **NOTE: YOU MUST USE STEAMID64**
+The steamID(s) are to be placed in `Managed/Mods/Configs/` named `customFlags.txt` (You may have to create this folder, depending on if you did the automatic start or not). **NOTE: YOU MUST USE STEAMID64**

 Should look like this when you are done:

 - `Mods/Assets/FlagReplacement/customFlag1.png`
-- `Mods/Assets/FlagReplacement/steamID.txt`
+- `Mods/Configs/customFlags.cfg`

-From there, simply place the desired flag(s) inside `/FlagReplacement/`.
+From there, simply place the desired flag(s) inside `Mods/Assets/FlagReplacement/`.
 For example:

 - portFlag.png
 - AUS.png
 - Pineapple.png

-Inside your `steamID.txt` file you would simply place the following below:
+Inside your `customFlags.cfg` file you would simply place the following below:

 ```TEXT
 1stSTEAMID64=portFlag.png